danielTiringer/Dev-Containers/PHP/Symfony/README.md

 docker-compose run --rm php composer create-project symfony/skeleton:4.3.99 .
 ```

-Because containers are run as `root` in Ubuntu, the files created by  the composer script are owned by `root`.
+Because containers are run as `root`, the files created by  the composer script are owned by `root`.
 To allow local editing of the Symfony application files, change the owner of the files to the current user:
 ``` sh
 sudo chown -R $USER:$USER .
 ```